adametsderschopfer/docusee/README.md

-# json-object-documentation
+# docusee

-json-object-documentation is class for create web site with documentation from json-object
+docusee created for create web site with documentation from json-object